Royal Mail terms and conditions for sale of retail products to retailers

 (c) the delivery contains less than the quantity of Retail Products originally ordered by the Retailer; or

-(d) the delivery does not contain the correct Retail Products originally ordered by the Retailer the Retailer shall notify Royal Mail of the same in writing or by e-mail (using the contact details set out at clause 14.9) within 7 days of receipt of delivery and;
+(d) the delivery does not contain the correct Retail Products originally ordered by the Retailer the Retailer shall notify Royal Mail of the same in writing or by e-mail (using the contact details set out at clause 14.9) within 7 days of receipt of delivery (30 days in the case of palletised deliveries) and;

-(e) in the case of clauses 8.1.a, 8.1.b and 8.1.d above, provided that the Retailer returns the Retail Products at its own cost to Royal Mail by Special Delivery Next Day (or an alternative return delivery service at Royal Mail’s request) within 14 days of receipt of delivery along with proof of purchase, Royal Mail shall at its option either refund or replace the unsatisfactory or incorrect Retail Products (except in the case of clause 8.1.b) and refund the Retailer the return delivery service charge; or
+(e) in the case of clauses 8.1.a, 8.1.b and 8.1.d above, provided that the Retailer returns the Retail Products at its own cost to Royal Mail by Special Delivery Next Day (or an alternative return delivery service at Royal Mail’s request) within 14 days of receipt of delivery (30 days in the case of palletised deliveries) along with proof of purchase, Royal Mail shall at its option either refund or replace the unsatisfactory or incorrect Retail Products (except in the case of clause 8.1.b) and refund the Retailer the return delivery service charge; or

 (f) in the case of clause 8.1.c above, Royal Mail shall deliver to the Retailer the additional Retail Products missing from the original delivery.